La prime Estampie Royal: completing the fragment of a medieval melody

 The English estampie: interpreting a medieval dance(?) tune

 One of the earliest surviving pieces of English instrumental music has survived with the 13th–14th century manuscript, Douce 139, now in the Bodleian Library, Oxford.
-It is exciting in its musical drive and complexity, but interpretation has its problems.
-The scribe appears to have changed his mind partway through on several issues of notation, leaving us to make judgements about intention.
+It is exciting in its musical drive and complexity, but interpretation of the neume notation has its problems, leaving us to make judgements about intention.
 The music is untitled, and is often named Estampie or English Dance in modern sources.

 This article works through the puzzles in order to gain some performable answers.
 What is an estampie?
 Is the Douce 139 piece an estampie?
 How can the musical problems left by the scribe’s imperfect notation be reconciled?
 Drawing on music theorist, Johannes de Grocheio, writing in c.
-1300, this article looks for solutions, with a video of one possible interpretation on citole.
+1300, this article looks for solutions, with a video of the music played on citole.

 Read more